mosheDO/HSCTF-Writeups/pwn/review-100/README.md

 char buffer[32];
 ```

 Means that `valid` is placed on the stack *before* `buffer` is.
+Returning to the palm analogy, you place a paper representing `valid` onto your palm first, THEN `buffer`, resulting in `buffer` being "on top of" `valid`.
+Your input then starts from the top side of the topmost paper and penetrates downwards, overwriting other papers underneath it.
 Thus, by overwriting `buffer` with gets(), we can actually leak into `valid`'s data!
 In C, there are no booleans -- `0` means `false`, and anything that's not 0 means `true`.

-Therefore, we can overwrite valid by entering more than 32 characters (maybe a bit more) for the title of the movie, which means that valid gets overwritten with a nonzero value, thus making our review "valid" and getting us the flag!
+Therefore, we can overwrite valid by entering more than 32 characters (in reality a bit more) for the title of the movie, which means that valid gets overwritten with a nonzero value, thus making our review "valid" and getting us the flag!

 [Source for stack overflow images located here!
 Also functions as good reading and introduction to buffer overflows.](https://en.wikipedia.org/wiki/Stack_buffer_overflow)